Virtual environments#

 Why not use virtual machines or containers?#

 These have their own place in development and deployment of software.
-We are not going to cover them here, except to note -
+We are not going to cover them here, except to note the following.

 If you find yourself having to do complicated or unusual things with virtual environments, or virtual environments do not provide the facilities or security your software requires, then consider alternatives such as Docker.

-I have admin rights so I can install libraries and new Python version for all users.
+I have admin rights so I can install libraries and a new Python version for all users.

 Just don’t!